shaamssz/Customer-Churn-Analysis---Databel-Telecom/README.md

-# Customer Churn Analysis — Databel Telecom
+# Customer Churn Analysis: Databel Telecom

-> *A business case study examining what is driving 26.9% customer churn at a US telecom provider — and what the retention team should do about it.*
+> A business case study looking at why 26.9% of Databel's customers are leaving, and where the retention team should focus first.

 ---